 Day trips to nearby cities and towns

-With these getaways, you can spend the night in a nice hotel, or go glamping, or rent a small home and help support local economies.
+With these getaways, you can spend the night in a nice hotel, go glamping, or rent a small home and help support local economies.
 Plus, get some of the best local food!
 And sometimes the drive itself can provide you with breathtaking scenic views!

 If it’s nearby, take a fun day trip to your local beach!
 It’s a no-fail for allowing you to relax, get outside, and enjoy the weather.
 Plus, you have all the water activity options at your fingertips, including kayaking, snorkeling, scuba diving, jetskiing, etc, to pass the time and enjoy your staycation!